tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

   "snapshot": <SNAPSHOT>  # number of days for a snapshot, 0 for no snapshot }
 ```
-In response, the app will either receive a `success` or `unsuccess` response.
+In response, the app will either receive a `success` or `error` response.

-- Unsuccess response:
+- Error response:
   ```
   {
-    "status": "unsuccess"
+    "status": "error"
   }
   ```
 - Success response: